 13. Border Collie Bull Staffy

-Otherwise known as the Border Staffy, the Staffordshire Terrier and Border Collie hybrid may be the most courageous mix on this list.
+Also known as the Border Staffy, the Staffordshire Terrier and Border Collie hybrid might be the bravest mix on this list.
+The liveliness of the Border Collie meshes well with the confident yet brave nature of the Staffordshire Bull Terrier.

 Make no mistake, they are dominant dogs and require firm positive reinforcement for training.
-With enough socialization training, they’ll make the perfect guardians for your home.
+But with enough socialization training, they’ll make the perfect guardians for your home.

 14. Borgi